How Assay scores market microstructure integrity

 |---|---|

-| Reference basket | Binance, Coinbase, Kraken, OKX (volume-weighted), excluding target if a basket member |
+| Reference basket | Binance, Coinbase, Kraken, OKX (arithmetic mean), excluding target if a basket member |

 | Cross-rate | USD/USDT translated via Kraken USD VWAP / Binance USDT VWAP at each timestamp |